GuruGauthamN/MentalHealthMeetsAI/README.md

-# MentalHealthMeetsAI# Run and deploy your AI Studio app
+# Run and deploy your AI Studio app

 This contains everything you need to run your app locally.